 A tincture is a concentrated herbal liquid.
 It’s made by soaking an herb, such as chamomile, in alcohol and water.
 It can be made different of strengths.1

 Tinctures are stored in amber bottles with a dropper.
 This is important, as the amber bottle protects the herbs from sunlight.
 As with essential oils, light can damage the medicinal qualities.
 The liquid is taken by the drop.
-Depending on the strength, the packaging will have a
+Depending on the strength, the packaging will have a recommended dose.
+It can either be consumed directly, or added to juice or water.

 Benefits Of Herbal Tinctures